An Alan Smithee Film: Burn Hollywood Burn

-An Alan Smithee Film: Burn Hollywood Burn (stylized on-screen as Burn Hollywood Burn) is a 1997 American mockumentary film directed by Arthur Hiller, written by Joe Eszterhas and starring Eric Idle as a director unfortunately named Alan Smithee, a traditional pseudonym used in Hollywood for directors disowning a project.
+An Alan Smithee Film: Burn Hollywood Burn (stylized on-screen as Burn Hollywood Burn) is a 1997 American mockumentary black comedy film directed by Arthur Hiller, written by Joe Eszterhas and starring Eric Idle as a director unfortunately named Alan Smithee, a traditional pseudonym used in Hollywood for directors disowning a project.
 The film follows Smithee as he steals the negatives to his latest film and goes on the run.

 An Alan Smithee Film: Burn Hollywood Burn was universally panned by critics and tanked at the box office.
-It "won" five awards (including Worst Picture) at the 19th Golden Raspberry Awards.
+It won five awards (including Worst Picture) at the 19th Golden Raspberry Awards.

 The film's creation set off a chain of events which led the Directors Guild of America to officially discontinue the Alan Smithee credit in 2000 after its use for decades when an American director disavowed a film.

-The plot, about a director attempting to disown a film, ironically described the film's own production; Hiller requested that his name be removed after witnessing the final cut, and he is credited as Alan Smithee.
-Burn Hollywood Burn was also the final production of Cinergi Pictures, which closed on the day of the film's American release.
+The plot, about a director attempting to disown a film, described the film's own production; Hiller requested that his name be removed after witnessing the final cut, and he is credited as Alan Smithee.

+An Alan Smithee Film: Burn Hollywood Burn was also the final film produced by Cinergi Pictures to be released before the company declared bankruptcy.

 Plot

-Challenger Films producers Jerry Glover (Richard Jeni) and James Edmunds (Ryan O'Neal) hire acclaimed English editor Alan Smithee (Eric Idle) to direct Trio, a blockbuster action film starring Sylvester Stallone, Whoopi Goldberg, and Jackie Chan.
+Challenger Films president Jerry Glover and producer James Edmunds hire acclaimed English editor Alan Smithee to direct Trio, a blockbuster action film starring Sylvester Stallone, Whoopi Goldberg, and Jackie Chan.
 Though only hired due to his inexperience, which the producers believe will make him controllable, Smithee becomes invested in the project.

 Edmunds makes frequent changes to the film, hiring many additional writers to retool the script and giving Smithee frequent notes during production.
 Between this and frequent interference from the film's stars, Smithee becomes withdrawn.
-Edmunds hires a prostitute, Michelle Rafferty (Leslie Stefanson) to seduce a drunken Smithee, who is in an unhappy marriage, so he can acquire blackmail material.
+Edmunds hires prostitute Michelle Rafferty to seduce a drunken Smithee, who is in an unhappy marriage, so he can acquire blackmail material.
 Michelle is captivated by Smithee's kind spirit, and develops feelings for him.

 Smithee realizes he has lost control over Trio, and voices his concerns to Edmunds, who advises him to take his name off the film and use the DGA pseudonym - which he cannot do, as it is also 'Alan Smithee.'
 After Stallone requests they cut one of Chan's lines in the film, Smithee offers to make the edit and drop the master off at the lab for duplication, instead stealing it and running away.